 III.
-MULE: MULTI-LAYER VIRTUAL NETWORK EMBEDDING PROBLEM
+MULE: MULTI-LAYER VIRTUAL NETWORK Embedding Problem

 We first present a mathematical representation of the inputs, i.e., the IP topology, the OTN topology, and the VN request.
-Then we formally define MULE.
+Then we give a formal definition of MULE, followed by an illustrative example.